SuleimanFarah/sunpy/GSOC/2021/GSoC-2021-Amarjit-Singh-Gaba.md

 - **How much time do you plan to invest in the project before, during, and after the Summer of Code?**

-During the coding period I can easily put in ~18 hours per week, as I don’t have any summer internships.
-After the Summer of Code, I’ll continue to work on the API, and get it integrated into SunPy as soon as possible.
-I can’t wait to see how that’ll turn out!
+During the coding period I can easily put in ~18 hours per week, as I don't have any summer internships.
+After the Summer of Code, I'll continue to work on the API, and get it integrated into SunPy as soon as possible.
+I can't wait to see how that'll turn out!

 - **Are you eligible to receive payments from Google?**